FairwindsOps/insights-docs/docs/technical-details/reports/cloud-costs.md

 * **database**: the database created on AWS Glue Data
 * **table**: aws cur report name
 * **tagkey**: tag key is the tag used on EC2 to indicate that it's a cluster node.
 Ex: KubernetesCluster (in case of Kops).
 The column name in Athena has a prefix resource_tags_user_.
 Also AWS applies pascal camel to split the tag name.
 In this example the column in Athena will be: resource_tags_user_kubernetes_cluster.
+* **tagprefix**: tagprefix is a prefix AWS adds to your tag in order to create Athena column.
+Ex: KubernetesCluster (in case of Kops).
+The column name in Athena has a prefix resource_tags_user_.
+Also AWS applies pascal camel to split the tag name.
+In this example the column in Athena will be: resource_tags_user_kubernetes_cluster.
+In the case you are using a tag provided by AWS the prefix can be a little bit different like resource_tags_.
+Ex: if you are using standard tag aws:eks:cluster-name from AWS EKS you need to set: tagprefix = resource_tags_ tagkey    = aws_eks_cluster_name
+Athen column in this case is resource_tags_aws_eks_cluster_name
 * **tagvalue**: the value associated to the tag for filtering.
 Ex: production, staging
 * **catalog**: default AWS Glue Catalog is AwsDataCatalog
 * **workgroup**: workgroup created on Athena to be used on querying